...

 How Ecommerce Payment Gateways Enable Secure On-site Payments?

-This secure and streamlined process not only helps protect sensitive information but will also improve the customer’s overall shopping experience and can potentially increase the likelihood of purchasing from your business.
+The foundation of a secure on-site payment is eCommerce payment gateways, which use encryption and transaction monitoring to safeguard crucial data and protect customers from fraud.
+This secure and streamlined process not only helps protect sensitive information but will also improve the customer’s overall shopping experience and can potentially increase the likelihood of purchasing from your small business.

-It starts when a customer makes a purchase on the e-commerce site.
-They input their preferred payment details, including credit card numbers, in the relevant boxes.
+It starts when a customer purchases the e-commerce site.
+They input their preferred payment details, including credit card details, in the relevant boxes.
 This step must be easy to use by the users to ensure the process is completed.

-Data is transmitted in a Secure Form to the Payment Gateway.
+Step 2: Data is transmitted in a Secure Form (API) to the Payment Gateway

 The ecommerce payment gateway will either request the customer to be redirected to a secured page for the payment process or automatically process the payment on your site.